alienzh/Agora-AI-Recipes-Starter/harmonyos/entry/src/main/ets/convoaiApi/README.md

 ### 3. TranscriptController.ets
 Manages transcript rendering:
-- Supports word-level and text-level rendering modes
+- **Only supports text-level rendering mode** (Word mode is not supported due to HarmonyOS RTC SDK limitations)
 - Handles agent and user messages
 - Manages interrupt events
-- Updates transcript display based on audio presentation time
+- Updates transcript display with complete message text

 ### 4. MessageParser.ets
 Parses stream messages that may be split into multiple parts: